 For their part, holiday homes are stand-alone houses, townhouses or apartments.
 The concept is a home away from home.
 While the service level is sometimes limited compared to what you can expect in a hotel, you benefit from a greater independence and level of intimacy.
 Holiday homes also usually feature a fully equipped kitchen to prepare your own meals.
 Housekeeping is often done every second day.
 For families coming with children that require extra space, holiday homes are definitely a better choice.

-Second Question: I want to have access to a concierge service, but I want to try something different than conventional hotels.
+Question 2: I want to have access to a concierge service, but I want to try something different than conventional hotels.
 What options do I have?

 LOFT Niseko and Aspect Niseko are two boutique luxury properties that offer a dedicated winter concierge service.
 Aspect Niseko is a new property which will be completed just in time for winter 2016.
 Aspect Niseko is headed by Riccardo Tossani Architecture, the studio which also designed a number of acclaimed properties in Niseko such as MUSE Niseko and the interiors of the notable Michelin-starred Restaurant Kamimura.
 Aspect Niseko has a total of 11 apartments and LOFT Niseko features a total of 4 apartments with 3 bedrooms.
 These smaller scale properties provide a more personal and attentive service.
 In contrast to grand 5-star hotels, you can enjoy more privacy during your stay.

-Third Question: What is the best choice for a large group or for my family?
+Question 3: What is the best choice for a large group or for my family?

 For smaller families, Niseko Landmark View, Kizuna, Mountainside Palace, Nupuri Cottage or Hana & Jo are great options.
 Some properties like Landmark View and Gondola Chalets boast easy access to ski slopes.
 Furthermore, Niseko Landmark View features a 24-hour front desk which can assist you at all times throughout your stay.